 22. Rat Terrier

-The first thing to know about the Rat Terrier is it loves digging.
+The first thing to know about the Rat Terrier is that they love digging.
 You will need to give them a place to dig or they will dig up your entire yard.
 They are stubborn and energetic.
 Like many dogs, the Rat Terrier wants to please you, but they want to do it on their terms.
 They need training and exercise.
 With proper care and attention, these dogs will make good watchdogs and fun family pets.
 They are also healthy, hardy dogs with long lifespans.

 These hairless dogs, also known as the Mexican Hairless, are smart and calm.
 They may not be cute and fluffy, but they make good family dogs.
 Their lack of hair also means you will save on grooming costs.
 These pups bond with their people and don’t like to be left alone.
 They are fine with a moderate amount of exercise and like to cuddle.
 They don’t care for strangers and can have a high prey drive.